gunrock/docsify/docs/hive_phase2/hive_SS_phase2.md

 **Single-GPU:** No change from Phase 1.

-**Multiple-GPUs:** Performance bottleneck is likely the single-GPU implementation of triangle counting and intersection.
+**Multiple-GPUs:** Performance bottleneck is likely the single-GPU implementation of triangle counting and intersection and the need to randomly access an array distributed across multiple GPUs.
 Though once parallelized across multiple GPUs, the random access patterns of these functions (e.g., two-hop neighborhoods) would bottleneck communication over NVLink.

 ## Scalability behavior